10.2 Infection Outbreak Scenario

 • During a suspected outbreak, the nurse aide strengthens standard precautions and follows nurse-directed transmission-based precautions exactly.

-• Hand hygiene, PPE sequence, dedicated equipment, proper linen handling, and environmental awareness are central CNA responsibilities.
+• Hand hygiene, correct PPE sequence, dedicated equipment, proper linen handling, and environmental awareness are central CNA responsibilities.

-Last updated: May 2026
+Last updated: June 2026

 Infection Outbreak: Safety Without Neglect